hellobontempo/CLI_Project/README.md

 TERMS: https://developer.edamam.com/about/terms

 CONTRIBUTORS: This is my first project as a student at Flatiron School.
-If you have any interest in adding to it, email me at clairebontempo@gmail.com.
+If you have any interest in adding to it email me at clairebontempo@gmail.com.
 I welcome any input or collaboration!

 © 2020.
 This work is licensed under a CC BY-NC-SA 4.0 license.
 Details available here: https://creativecommons.org/licenses/by-nc-sa/4.0/